Managing backups for your ONTAP systems

 3. In the confirmation dialog box, enter the name of the working environment and click Delete.

-Deleting all backup files for a volume
+Delete a single backup file for a volume

 Steps